Visit the Buxton Osteopathy Clinic at 7 Bridge St, Buxton SK17 6BS

-The most commonly injured tendons in the knee are the tendons associated with the hamstrings and quadriceps muscles.
+The most commonly injured tendons in the knee are the tendons associated with the quadriceps tendon.
 The quadriceps muscles coalesce to become a tendon that is known as the patellar tendon that inserts onto your kneecap and continues onto your shinbone.
 Patella tendinopathy and Osgood-Schlatter disease (this mainly affects teenagers) are common conditions affecting this tendon.
-Injury to the main hamstring muscle tendon (biceps femoris) is an equally common presentation.
-Inflammed bursae can also be a source of discomfort.
-These are structures that occur throughout the body and they are basically little sacks of fluid that typically occur between bony surfaces and overlying soft tissue (such as a tendon).
-There are a total of up to 11 bursae in the knee.
+For Patella Tendinopathy we use gold standard Shockwave Therapy which is one of the most advanced non-surgical and non-invasive treatment available for a wide range of stubborn conditions that are difficult to treat using a conventional treatment approach.

 Your kneecap (or patella) moves with your thighbone (or femur) while you walk or run.
 This creates constant friction and stress that can sometimes serve to irritate the kneecap and its surrounding anatomy.
 Some of this friction also occurs because the patella serves as a pulley for one of the largest and most powerful of muscle groups in the body, this is the thigh muscle (or quadriceps femoris).
 This condition can cause pain at the front of the knee.